My Cup Runneth Over

 Flowering tree in Lombard, IL

-Contrary to immediate instinct, we are often better served as humans to self-impose limits.
-An easy illustration of this is marriage.
-Society tells us commitment is unnecessary and illogical.
-Why limit oneself?
-Better to maintain freedom, to keep options open.
-However, most people still understand (at least intuitively) that this approach misses the far higher potential that can ensue when one makes a willing commitment to another.
-Not only does it free the individuals to focus more fully on each other and create true intimacy, it also frees them from the alternative of being subject to one’s preferences, emotions, and circumstances that are always changing.
+However, most people still understand (at least intuitively) that this approach overlooks the far greater potential that can arise when one makes a willing commitment to another in marriage.
+Not only does it free individuals to focus more fully on each other and create true intimacy, but it also frees them from being subject to one’s ever-changing preferences, emotions, and circumstances.

 It begs the question, what were we created for?
 We were created, first and foremost, to be in a loving relationship.
 We were created to walk in wisdom.
 To use our hands and intellect to care for the gardens of our hearts and lives.
 To appreciate beauty, and to take part in the perpetuation of that beauty.
 To be one thread in a larger whole.
-What happens when we live in accordance with our purpose, no matter how small or insignificant it may seem?
-What happens is a wholeness, a fullness – what the Psalmist captured with the simple phrase, ‘my cup runneth over.’

 Previous